THE HARDING FAMILY

 Elizabeth Harding’s husband, Thomas Scholes Withington, played a significant part in the tragic events of the 1819 Peterloo Massacre in Manchester when several people were killed and hundreds injured after the cavalry charged a group protesting for parliamentary reform.
 In 1816 Withington had been elected as a constable for the manor of Manchester, and in 1817 he was elected Borough Reeve, the chief officer of the town and equivalent to mayor.
 On 16 August 1819, the day of the massacre, he carried the request for help in keeping the peace from the chairman of magistrates to the commander of the cavalry.
 The magistrates, concerned about the large crowd that had gathered to hear the radical speaker Henry Hunt in St. Peter’s Fields, decided to arrest Hunt and break up the meeting.
 Withington ‘read the Riot Act’, the law that had to be read out before an unlawful gathering could be broken up, and the local volunteer forces of the Manchester and Salford Yeomanry were called upon to help disperse the crowd.
 The military groups made the fatal mistake of charging from three different directions leaving the crowd nowhere to escape, with inevitable casualties.
 The massacre was given the name Peterloo in ironic reference to Waterloo, which had taken place four years earlier.
 After the massacre the magistrates ordered the pubs to be closed and Withington was employed to help clear them.
 A crowd collected and ‘Mr Withington, anxious to disperse the crowd as mildly as possible, remonstrated with them …but had his coat torn from his back, his waistcoat likewise’.
 However, he stuck ‘firmly and resolutely’ to his task and took Thomas Mellor, the man who had assaulted him by tearing his clothes, into custody.
 Mellor was held in custody from 16 August until 27 January of the following year.
 At the trial Withington asked for clemency for Mellor since ‘sufficient punishment’ had been suffered.
 Mellor was fined 6s 8d and bound over to keep the peace.
 He was asked to pledge £10 plus £10 from a third party, a hefty punishment given the amount of time he had already spent in prison.

 It was said that Withington refused a knighthood but accepted a silver cup (which passed to his son Arthur who emigrated to America).
 He was allegedly known as ‘Three Bottle Borough Reeve’ from his ability to drink that amount every evening.
 He died on 30 August 1838, aged 47; his wife, Elizabeth, died on Christmas Eve 1853.
-Of their children (Anthony’s grandchildren): Alice married Alfred Eccles, a headmaster; Frances married the Revd Stephen Poyntz Denning (son of the portrait painter and curator of Dulwich Picture Gallery); Florence married the Revd Herbert Morse and Elizabeth married the Revd William Henry Holm, headmaster of King Edward's School, Worcester.
+Of their children (Anthony’s grandchildren): Alice married Alfred Eccles, a doctor; Frances married the Revd Stephen Poyntz Denning, headmaster of Bradfield College, (son of the portrait painter and curator of Dulwich Picture Gallery); Florence married the Revd Herbert Morse and Elizabeth married the Revd William Henry Helm, headmaster of King Edward's School, Worcester.
 Allan became an engineer and travelled the world with his family, living in the US and Argentina before settling down as a farmer in Sussex.
 Arthur Harding Withington followed in his grandfather’s footsteps and became a silk mercer.
 He married Emma Marzetti in 1853 and they emigrated to the US with their 2-year-old son, buying a farm in Baraboo, Wisconsin.
 He was very involved in the life of the church there and was church warden for many years.
 His wife’s sister Louise and her husband William Gowan (whose brother later lived in Bell House) came out from England to join them, buying a neighbouring farm.
 Arthur died in Baraboo in 1873.
 His son, Arthur Claude, became a travelling salesman in the US, enjoying ‘a full measure of success’ and also ‘contributing materially to the welfare of Baraboo along civic, educational and moral lines’.
 He took a full part in the community life of Baraboo, founding the public library and creating a beautiful garden for the town as well as being church warden.
 There is a tablet to his memory in Baraboo Library.
 Anthony Harding himself died on 5 August 1851 in his 90th year and was buried at St Leonard’s on Streatham High Road.